Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Are there any naming restrictions when filing a Maryland DBA?

 A Trade Name can’t use a business entity suffix that is different from the type of entity.
-For example, a sole proprietorship can’t use LLC or corporation in its name.
+For example, a sole proprietorship can’t use the words LLC or corporation in its name.

-Additionally, DBAs can’t be registered using words that are related to banking or insurance with words such as bank, banker, savings, trust, credit union, and insurance, unless the business is licensed to provide those services.
+Additionally, DBAs can’t register using words related to banking or insurance, such as bank, banker, savings, trust, credit union, and insurance, unless the business is licensed to provide those services.

 Lastly, businesses performing home improvement services must contact the Maryland Home Improvement Commission to ensure a specific name is available.